Professor-DanO/Linux-CUDA-Lllama.cpp-guide/README.md

 - Two M.2 NVMe SSD drives

 # Preparations
-To begin, make sure to back up all your important information, along with creating a Windows recovery drive:
+To begin, make sure to back up all your important information, along with creating a Windows recovery drive if needed:

 [MS Recovery Drive Instructions](https://support.microsoft.com/en-us/windows/recovery-drive-abb4691b-5324-6d4a-8766-73fab304c246)

-It is also helpful to have a Windows 10 or 11 bootable installation USB Flash Drive, especially if you want to remove the Linux system and boot loader:
+It is also helpful to have a Windows 10 or 11 bootable installation USB Flash Drive, especially if you want to remove the Linux system and boot loader later on:

 [Create installation media for Windows](https://support.microsoft.com/en-us/windows/create-installation-media-for-windows-99a58364-8c02-206f-aa6f-40c3b507420d)